vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 the tithi of birth Guru, gods, Agni, brāhmaṇas, parents and Prajāpati and the naksatra of birth; he should honour also Asvatthāman, Bali, Vyāsa, Hanūmat, Bibhiṣaṇa, Krpa, Paraśurāma, Mārkandeya (all deemed cirajivinaḥ) and pray to Mārkandeya 'Mārakandeya mahābhāga saptakal pāntajīvana cirajiyi yathā tvam bho bhavisyāmi tathā mune ii'; one should eat sweet food, avoid flesh, be celibate that day and drink water mixed with sesame.
 KKN 447, SPr. folio 50 b, KR 540-41 ( quoting Brah.), VKK 553–564,

 TT 20-26, SM 175.
 Janmāṣtami–Vide Krspajanmāstami pp. 128–143 above.
-Jaya-term applied to Itihāsa, Purānas, Mahābhārata, Rāmāyaṇā
+Jaya-term applied to Itihāsa, Purāṇas, Mahābhārata, Rāmāyaṇā

 &c.
 Vide KR 30 ( quoting Bhav.), TT 71, SmK 300.
 These are called Jaya because by following their teachings a man rises superior to saṇsāra jayaty-anona samsāram, as TT